jarun/buku/README.md

   - --stag : search bookmarks by a tag, or list all tags alphabetically with usage count (if no arguments).
   - Search results are indexed serially.
 This index is different from actual database index of a bookmark record which is shown in bold within `[]` after the URL.
 - **Encryption** is optional and manual.
 AES256 algorithm is used.
 To use encryption, the database file should be unlocked (-k) before using `buku` and locked (-l) afterwards.
 Between these 2 operations, the database file lies unencrypted on the disk, and NOT in memory.
 Also, note that the database file is *unencrypted on creation*.
+- **Editor** support:
+  - A single bookmark can be edited to add or update.
+The editor can be set using the environment variable *EDITOR* or by explicitly specifying the editor.
+The latter takes preference.
+  - All lines beginning with "#" will be striped.
+Then line 1 will be treated as the URL, line 2 will be the title, line 3 will be comma separated tags, and the rest of the lines will be parsed as descriptions.
 - **Proxy** support: environment variable *https_proxy*, if defined, is used to tunnel data for both http and https connections.
 The supported format is:

         http[s]://[username:password@]proxyhost:proxyport/